Tithe Barn Wedding Photographs - Darren and Lucy’s wedding day

 Delightful floral scents had started to drift into the building.
 Downstairs in the cool of the hallway lay the glorious creations of Rose Cottage Florists.
 In keeping with the soft pastels and countryside themes of the day they had created some stunningly unique wedding bouquets and button holes.

-The Tithe Barn Documentary Wedding Photographs
+The Tithe Barn Wedding Ceremony Photographs

 Set in 300 acres of South Downs National Park land The Tithe Barn is a jaw dropping grade II listed wedding venue.
 The huge stone arches and flagstone floor make it amongst the most unique and aesthetically pleasing wedding venues we work at.